Today I have just met an amazing Toy artist in Bangkok!

-There is 2 types of material of toys you can see here: Resin and Vynil.
+There are 2 types of material of toys you can see here: Resin and Vynil.

-Resin: The one made of resin are the original piece.
+- Resin: The one made of resin is the original piece.
 The one we handcrafted.

-Vynil: The one made of vynil are reproduction for production.
+- Vynil: The ones made of vinyl are reproduction for production.

 How important is sketching to you?

 I use sketching at the start of the creation.
 But it’s just a very quick one to put down the quick idea.
-I prefer to search the form on the sculpture itself.
-Even after a sketch we still need to look for that 3d form, so I rather start scultping early.
+I prefer to search for the form of the sculpture itself.
+Even after a sketch we still need to look for that 3d form, so I rather start sculpting early.

 Thank you Marc.
 It’s great meeting you!

 Hey, I have a blog about Design sketching.
 Do you mind I share our conversation with my readers?